If you don’t know which way the currencies are moving, how can you trade?

 Where are the best trades?

 The best trades are those that go with the long term trends of the major currency pairs.
 So when you’re watching the monthly economic data releases you can simply follow them and isolate the ones that go with the long term trends.
 These trading opportunities are the best to get on and all it takes is patience and control to wait for them.
-Now this might be a little too much for you to take in straight away so for some extra guidance you can check out our webinar archive for the most recent presentation on this topic.

 Do you want to make cash and become a Pro Trader?

 Well I hope so otherwise why are you reading this?
 Of course we all want to make money and I’ve made it my job to make sure you get the best training possible.
 Our Pro trader programme will take you through every step of ‘identifying currency direction’ and the best thing is you can start with our Complete Online Forex Trading Course.
-And if you’re good enough we’d like to fund you’re trading and make your dream of becoming a Pro trader a reality, our T4TCapital TRading Programme is open to all traders and the best thing is you don’t need any capital to get involved.
+And if you’re good enough we’d like to fund you’re trading and make your dream of becoming a Pro trader a reality, our T4TCapital Forex Trading Program is open to all traders and the best thing is you don’t need any capital to get involved.

 Don’t rush the learning process